top of page

 —Eddie Kamae

-Eddie committed his life’s work to building an archive of the stories and music of Hawai‘i.
+Eddie committed his life's work to building an archive of the stories and music of Hawai'i.
 He devoted many decades of his life searching archives and interviewing Hawaiian kūpuna.
-His research details first-hand experiences and brings to life an older time and way of thinking that is reminiscent of the way his parents and grandparents lived.
+His research details first-hand experiences and brings to life an older time and way of thinking reminiscent of how his parents and grandparents lived.
 His vision was to preserve and share these stories in hopes that future generations would continue to learn from them.

-Over the past 30 years, the Hawaiian Legacy Foundation has created over 1,500 hours of raw footage from the ten documentaries, 200 hours of additonal footage, 200 hours of recorded songs, chants and music, 3,000 photographs, 200 pages of lyrics, and 6,000 pages of transcripts.
+Over the past 30 years, the Hawaiian Legacy Foundation has created over 1,500 hours of raw footage from the ten documentaries, 200 hours of additional footage, 200 hours of recorded songs, chants, and music, 3,000 photographs, 200 pages of lyrics, and 6,000 pages of transcripts.

 The Hawaiian Legacy Foundation is working to establish this archive.
 We are processing the collection of print and photographic materials.
 We have partnered with ʻUluʻulu: The Henry Kuʻualoha Giugni Moving Image Archive of Hawaiʻi to digitize, catalog, and make our fragile-at-risk raw footage available online for education and research.

-With this partnership, we have successfully completed the digitization of production materials from 8 documentary films:
+With this partnership, we have completed the digitization of production materials from all 10 of our documentary films:

-Our goal is to digitize, catalog, and preserve the production materials from the remaining 3 documentary films and 300 hours of additional fragile-at-risk analog raw footage.
-We want our archive to be a foundation for students, educators, and researchers to uncover the stories of Hawaiʻi's past through the voices and music of those that Eddie devoted his life to preserve and share.
+We aim to digitize, catalog, and preserve 300 hours of additional fragile-at-risk analog raw footage.
+We want our archive to be a foundation for students, educators, and researchers to uncover the stories of Hawaiʻi's past through the voices and music of those Eddie devoted his life to preserving and sharing.

 To see the digitized footage available at ʻUluʻulu, please visit http://uluulu.hawaii.edu/titles/8162.